Dharmatma: Synopsis

-At his place, while bandaging his wounds, Anu asks him to leave this place and travel to a safer place, to which he disagrees.
-After which, Mona arrives, tying rakhi to Ranbir's wrist.
-She sees the steel ring in Ranbir's hands and saying that she has given one to Kundan, but he has lost it.
+At his place, while bandaging his wounds, Anu asks him to move to a safer place, to which he disagrees.
+Mona arrives and ties rakhi on Ranbir's wrist.
+She sees the ring in Ranbir's hands and reveals that she had given one to Kundan, but he has lost it.
 Ranbir realises that Kundan is the main culprit in the death of his father.
 He wants to kill him but is in a fix because he does not want to make his sister a widow.

 Mona and Kundan return home, where they find Natwar and Rishi already present.
 Kundan signals Mona to go upstairs.
-Natwar and Rishi blackmail Kundan that they will expose that he was the main culprit behind his father-in-law's death.
-They demand him to find a path for Ranbir's death.
-Mona hears this conversation and informs about this to Ranbir.
-Kundan sees her doing all this.
+Natwar and Rishi blackmail Kundan and demand he make a plan for Ranbir's death.
+Mona overhears this conversation and informs Ranbir but Kundan sees her.

-Ranbir and Shakti Singh (Dara Singh), a top henchman of his father, arrive at their place and find Mona dead.
+Ranbir and Shakti Singh, a top henchman of his father, arrive at their place and find Mona dead.
 A mourning Ranbir receives a call from Kundan asking Ranbir to meet him at his hideout in Madh Island.
 Meanwhile, he plans to kill him and Shakti Singh.

 Ranbir accepts and arrives, only to find a bunch of goons with machine guns there to kill him and Shakti Singh.

-Kundan lands in a helicopter in a hilly place with a small cottage where Natwar and Rishi are present.
-They ask him about their safe house, to which he says that a ship in the sea waiting for their arrival, and then he asks them about the narcotics.
+Kundan lands in a helicopter on a hilly place with a small cottage where Natwar and Rishi are present.
+They ask him about their safe house, to which he says that a ship in the sea is waiting for their arrival, and then he asks them about the narcotics.
 They reply that it is in the cottage.
-He asks its worth, to which they reply that it is full 5 million.
+He asks its worth, to which they reply that it is 5 million.
 Then he kills them and takes the carton of drugs from the cottage back to the helicopter, where he finds Ranbir.
 He is astonished to see him alive and confesses to him about the plan according to which he killed his father.
-Then he is forced to commit suicide by Ranbir by jumping off from the hill.
+Ranbir then forces him to commit suicide by jumping off the hill.

-After that, Ranbir closes all Matka's rackets across the world, which were led by his father, and hands over all the black money earned by his father to the police.
+Ranbir then closes all Matkas rackets which were led by his father, and hands over all the black money earned by his father to the police.
 He leaves with his mother and Anu, now his wife, to Afghanistan to continue his old work there.